 Mitch Benson is currently an Operations Engineer for Newfield Exploration.
 Mitch has spent his entire career in the energy industry including positions in oil and gas and renewable energy.
 He has a B.S. in Chemical Engineering from the University of Colorado in Boulder.
 Mitch started working with IPODERAC in 2012 as part of Kid’s Christmas Fund, a fundraising campaign to provide Christmas presents for the 70+ boys of IPODERAC each December.
 He was first able to visit IPODERAC in February of 2015 and was blown away by IPODERAC’s ability to make such a positive impact on the lives of dozens and dozens of young men.

 Stephanie Hill provides administrative and bookkeeping support for several nonprofit organizations and small businesses.
 She loves to do paperwork and keep things organized.
 She has worked with ICF since its inception and each year has developed a deeper appreciation for the work being done at IPODERAC.
-She has a B.S. in International Business from the University of Colorado at Denver and is in the process of obtaining a Masters in Development Practice from Regis University.
+She has a B.S. in International Business from the University of Colorado at Denver and a Masters in Development Practice from Regis University.
 She has lived and worked in Taiwan, Antarctica, and Mexico.
 She enjoys hiking, reading, and studying Spanish.

 - Banner photos copyright Max Davis Company, 2014